-    Here's the main differences between sales receipts and invoices.
+Here are the main differences between sales receipts and invoices.

 Orders as Sales Receipts

-A Sales Receipt is basically an invoice + a payment all rolled into one.
-Therefore, syncing an order as a sales receipt will record the sale, and deposit the payment into the correct (mapped) bank account in QuickBooks Desktop.
+A Sales Receipt is an invoice + a payment all rolled into one.
+Therefore, syncing an order as a sales receipt will record the sale and deposit the payment into the correct (mapped) bank account in QuickBooks Desktop.
 This is usually a typical representation of a WooCommerce order - where the order is placed and paid for all at once.
-The only exception to this would be someone paying for a WooCommerce order with a Bank Transfer or Cash on Delivery type of gateway - where the payment isn't received at the time of order.
+The only exception would be someone paying for a WooCommerce order with a Bank Transfer or Cash on Delivery type of gateway - where the payment isn't received at the time of order.

 Orders as an Invoice + Payment

-An invoice in QuickBooks Desktop represents a sale you've made, that hasn't yet been paid.
+An invoice in QuickBooks Desktop represents a sale you've made that hasn't yet been paid.
 It's displayed in QuickBooks Desktop as "Open" until payment is added to the invoice.
 Therefore, syncing a WooCommerce order as an invoice + payment is perfectly acceptable.
 When the order is placed, it's synced to QuickBooks Desktop immediately as an invoice.

-If the order was paid with a legitimate gateway in WooCommerce (aka Stripe, Authorize.net, PayPal, etc) - a payment for the invoice will be immediately synced over to QuickBooks Desktop as well to close out the invoice.
+If the order was paid with a legitimate gateway in WooCommerce (aka Stripe, Authorize.net, PayPal, etc) - a payment for the invoice will be immediately synced over to QuickBooks Desktop to close out the invoice.